kddubey/cappr/docs/source/motivation.rst

 -------

 There are many ways to do text classification.
-The one that this package is competing against is what I'll call **classification via sampling (CVS)**.
-This method simply has an LLM generate text.
+The one that this package is competing against is text generation.

-To make CVS more concrete, let's work through an example.

-In CVS, your job is to write up your classification task in a ``prompt`` string.
-For example, to classify a product review, CVS code looks like this:
+To make text generation more concrete, let's work through an example.
+Your first task is to write up your classification task in a ``prompt`` string.
+For example, to classify a product review, text generation code looks like this:

 .. code:: python